atsukotominaga/music-teaching/README.md

 # Script
 ## Environment
-All of the programme scripts were written and tested in the following environment.
+All of the programme scripts for the experiment were written and tested in the following environment.

 - ProductName: Mac OS X
 - ProductVersion: 10.14.3

 ## Max
 - Version 7